-- Parameters accepts If True or False, this method sets whether the destination accepts incoming link requests.
-If not provided or None, the method returns whether the destination currently accepts link requests. - Returns True or False depending on whether the destination accepts incoming link requests, if the accepts parameter is not provided or None.
+accepts - If True or False, this method sets whether the destination accepts incoming link requests.
+If not provided or None, the method returns whether the destination currently accepts link requests.

+True or False depending on whether the destination accepts incoming link requests, if the accepts parameter is not provided or None.